Raphael Obermair: Magdeburg

 In summer of 2020, Obermair joined 3.
 Liga club Magdeburg on a free transfer, signing a deal until June 2022.
-Magdeburg have won the 2021–22 3.
+Magdeburg won the 2021–22 3.
 Liga title and were promoted to 2.
 Bundesliga for the 2022–23 season.

 Paderborn

-In 2022, it was announced that Obermair have joined 2.
+In 2022, it was announced that Obermair joined 2.
 Bundesliga club Paderborn on a free transfer.

 International career

 Obermair was born and raised in Prien am Chiemsee, Germany to a German father and a Filipino mother, making him eligible to represent either Germany or the Philippines at international level.

 Philippines

 In May 2021, he was called up to the Philippines for three 2022 FIFA World Cup qualification matches.

-In November 2021, Obermair was once again called-up for the Philippines in 2020 AFF Championship, but was not able to secure a release from his club.
+In November 2021, Obermair was once again called-up for the Philippines in the 2020 AFF Championship, but was not able to secure a release from his club.